 There is no better time to learn PCB designing than now.
 That’s because the most popular open-source EDA (Electronics Design Automation) tool KiCad has just gotten better with the release of version 6.
 EDA is the process of using software to accelerate electronic designs.
 This can be schematic design (also called circuit diagram), PCB design, or circuit simulation.
 Before the era of computers, we used to do this by hand.
 It was a time-consuming and slow job.
 Computers make everything magically faster.
 KiCad is one such advanced software suite for designing electronic circuits and creating PCB layouts from them.
 It is a suite because it has multiple tools bundled together and is designed to interoperate.

 KiCad was originally developed by Jean-Pierre Charras and is now being actively maintained by him and a group of developers.
 It has everything needed to create complex multi-layer PCBs as you want.
 It has almost limitless customization options, thanks to the open-source design and scripting tools.
 KiCad is not the only EDA tool available out there.
 There are a dozen or more like it.
 But what makes KiCad special is that it is free to download and open source.
 Free to download means, you don’t need to pay for a license or subscription.
 You can keep the software as long as you want and use it for any purpose.
 Open source means the source code written for the application is publicly available so that you can learn how it works inside, and make modifications as you wish.
 There are no restrictions to what you can do with it, except a few open-source guidelines specified by GPL (GNU General Public License) to follow.
 This is the opposite of paid/proprietary software.
 You have to pay hundreds of dollars to purchase other EDA tools to get the same functionalities as KiCad.
 Sometimes you have to pay every month or year for a subscription.
 This means, that once you stop subscribing, you will lose access to new features or the complete software.
 Not only that, proprietary software has closed source code as opposed to open-source code.
-This means you won’t be able to see the actual source code of the software or modify it even if you wanted.
+This means you won’t be able to see the actual source code of the software or modify it even if you want to.
 In brief, you are totally at the mercy of the company you’re paying to.

-But if you do not have to pay for a free and open-source tool, how do the developers find the money for paying all the expenses?
+But if you do not have to pay for a free and open-source tool, how do the developers find the money to pay all the expenses?
 How can they keep spending their time and expertise developing free stuff?
 That’s where the great generosity of human beings comes into the picture.
-Most open-source softwares are developed by their authors in their free time.
+Most open-source software are developed by their authors in their free time.
 Others find money through sponsorships and donations.
 KiCad works like that.
 They accept donations from individuals around the world and sponsorships from businesses that usually use KiCad for their operations.
 You can also become a donator.
 Consider donating to KiCad to keep the development active.

 In this tutorial, we will show you how you can create a complete schematic and convert it to a PCB format ready for fabrication.
 We will use the latest KiCad version 6 on a Windows computer.
 We have a complete installation tutorial here – How to Install KiCad Version 6 and Organize Part Libraries – which you can use as a guide.
 Follow the first part if you’re installing fresh.